LTUC/amman-dotnet-401d2/Labs/Day08/README.md

 	- How long did it take you to complete this assignment?
 	- What did you struggle with?
 Why?
 How did you solve?
 	- What did you learn during this assignment?
-    - What resources did you utilize for this assingment?
+    - What resources did you utilize for this assignment?

 ## Rubric
-- 3pts: Application runs without any errors
+- 2pts: Application runs without any errors
-- 4pts: Questions are answered
+- 5pts: Questions are answered
 - 2pts: Readme included with answers to questions
 - 1pt: Code meets industry standard requirements